Ethiopia shifts focus from war to economy, U.N. worries about Tigray

 War since Nov.
 4 between Ethiopia’s federal forces and the Tigray People’s Liberation Front (TPLF) is thought to have killed thousands and displaced more than 950,000 people, according to U.N. estimates, some 50,000 of them into Sudan.

-Ethiopia was for years attempting to position itself as an emerging industrial hub that would draw its 115 million population - the second largest in Africa - off subsistence farms and into factories.
+Ethiopia was for years trying to position itself as an emerging industrial hub that would draw its 115 million population - the second largest in Africa - off subsistence farms and into factories.

 For more than a decade, the government poured billions of dollars into hydro-electric dams, industrial parks, railways and highways.
 Then when Abiy took power in 2018, he began opening up sectors like telecoms to private investment.

-Those aspirations are now at risk, as the instability scares off investors already skittish about the impact of COVID-19 and rapidly-rising Ethiopian government debt.
-Foreign textiles firms are worried about existing investments.
+Those aspirations are now at risk.
+Instability that began even before the Tigray conflict - due to ethnic clashes and other problems - may scare off investors already skittish about the impact of COVID-19 and rapidly-rising Ethiopian government debt.
+Foreign textiles firms worry about existing investments.

 Abiy and Kenyatta later flew to inspect the building of a port at Kenya’s Lamu, which will service Kenya, Ethiopia and South Sudan via planned rail lines, roads and a pipeline.